Perturbative Color Correlations in Double Parton Scattering: Introduction

 \section{Introduction}

-he theory of double parton scattering (DPS) in QCD was the subject of intensive development in recent years.
+The theory of double parton scattering (DPS) in QCD was the subject of intensive development in recent years.
 The first work on DPS was done in the early 80s \citep{treleani,mekhfi}, and the first detailed experimental observations of DPS were done in Tevatron.
 Recently new detailed experimental studies of DPS were carried out at LHC while a new theoretical formalism based on pQCD was developed \citep{GS1,Blok2011,diehl1,GS2,Blok2012,Diehl2016,Blok2014,diehl3,Manohar2012}.
-In these works, the fundamental role of parton correlations in DPS scattering was realized and estimated and new physical objects to study these correlations - two particle generalized parton distribution (GPD) were introduced.
+In these works, the fundamental role of parton correlations in DPS scattering was realized and estimated and new physical objects to study these correlations - two particle generalized parton distribution ( $\phantom{}_{2}GPD$ ) were introduced.
 However, most of this work was devoted to the study of color singlet correlations in DPS processes.

 Recently, a lot of interest was attended to color non-singlet correlations in proton-proton collisions.
 The possibility of such correlations was already discussed in the 80s \cite{artru1,Mekhfi1988}.
-However, it was shown that such correlations are strongly Sudakov suppressed due to a need to change color quantum numbers when we go from the initial to the final state \citep{Mekhfi1988,artru1}.
+However, it was shown that such correlations are strongly Sudakov suppressed due to a need to change color quantum numbers between the amplitude and the complex conjugate \citep{Mekhfi1988,artru1}.
 The color correlations were shown to be suppressed as

 where $Q$ is the transverse momenta.
 As a result, such correlations are negligible, at least in conventional hard processes, and rapidly decrease with hard scale.
 Such correlations were first considered in \citep{Mekhfi1988,artru1} for conventional hard processes, and for the so-called $2\rightarrow2$ processes in the DPS (see figure \ref{fig:1+2-2+2} $(b)$).